 The company sells crude oil, natural gas, and natural gas liquids from its producing operations under a variety of contractual arrangements.
 In addition, Chevron also makes third-party purchases and sales of crude oil, natural gas, and natural gas liquids in connection with its trading activities.

-Chevron’s revenues decreased by 7% in 2014 due to a drop in downstream and upstream sales as a result of lower crude oil volumes, and lower refined product and crude oil prices.
+In 2015 net revenues decreased by 35% due to a drop in downstream and upstream sales driven by lower crude oil and natural gas realizations, and lower crude oil prices and sales volumes.

-In 2014 the company’s net income decreased by 10% due to lower net revenues, higher purchased crude oil and products, and depreciation, depletion, and amortization.
+In 2015 net income dropped by 76% due to the decrease in net sales and increase in depreciation, depletion, and amortization.

 Chevron seeks to grow its core areas, build new legacy positions and commercialize its natural gas resource base while growing a high-impact global natural gas business, and investing in profitable renewable energy and energy efficiency businesses.
 It is targeting production of 3.1 million barrels of oil-equivalent per day by 2017.